MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 ```

 For this example, the value of `$day` matches one of the numeric values, then the correct name is
-assigned to `$result`. we're only doing a variable assignment in this example, but any PowerShell
+assigned to `$result`.
+We're only doing a variable assignment in this example, but any PowerShell
 can be executed in those script blocks.

 ### Assign to a variable